joinpursuit/AC_4_Web/units/deepdive/lessons/es6_part1/es6_part1.md

 // throws an error - Uncaught SyntaxError: Missing initializer in const declaration const FOO;

-// const also works on objects const MY_OBJECT = {'key': 'value'};
+// const also works for objects const MY_OBJECT = {'key': 'value'};

-// Attempting to overwrite the object throws an error - Uncaught TypeError: Assignment to constant variable.
+// attempting to overwrite the object throws an error - Uncaught TypeError: Assignment to constant variable.
 MY_OBJECT = {'OTHER_KEY': 'value'};

-// However, object keys are not protected,
+// however, object keys are not protected,
-// so the following statement is executed without problem MY_OBJECT.key = 'otherValue'; // Use Object.freeze() to make object immutable
+// so the following statement is executed without a problem MY_OBJECT.key = 'otherValue';

+// if you don't want this to happen, use Object.freeze() to make an object immutable

-// The same applies to arrays
+// the same applies to arrays
 const MY_ARRAY = [];

-// It's possible to push items into the array MY_ARRAY.push('A'); // ["A"]
+// it's possible to push items into the array MY_ARRAY.push('A'); // ["A"]

-// However, assigning a new array to the variable throws an error - Uncaught TypeError: Assignment to constant variable.
+// however, assigning a new array to the variable throws an error - Uncaught TypeError: Assignment to constant variable.
 MY_ARRAY = ['B'];
 ```